anuditverma/anuditverma.github.io/_posts/2021-05-07-antim-unchai-a-poem-by-kunwar-narayan.md

 __Antim Unchai__ (*अंतिम ऊँचाई*) is part of his collection of poems from the book Apne Sapne published in 2003.
 Kunwar Narayan embraced life on different grounds of cognition and thought.
 Diversity is his unique element.
 Most of his poems do not seem to create boundaries but an immersion in various languages and subjects.

 There is an absence of deceptions in the language of his poetry.
 Many of his poems touch different parts of life in a completely new way.
 The relationship of poetry can be very distant or close to the reality of life.
 The question is how much poetry is generous in its power to make it all worthwhile.
-His works sometimes go deep into the folds of many historical or philosophical experiences and sometimes look so simple that it seems very close to us.
+His works sometimes go deep into the folds of many historical or philosophical experiences and sometimes look so simple that they seem very close to us.

 So without further ado, I will let you revisit this beautiful poem.